FoxLisk/alttp-notes/glitches/hook_pushing/spin_duration.md

 4. As it's exploding, slot 0 bomb
 5. New slot 1 bomb pretty shortly after the slot 0
 6. As the slot 0 bomb is exploding, break the block
-7. After the slot 0 bomb goes away, spin and get hit by the slot 1 block.
+7. After the slot 0 bomb goes away, spin and get hit by the slot 1 bomb.

 We can also use somaria beams to get a slot 0 bomb: